qbitroot/rsa2onion/README.md

 `a6w2bp7sz5wzvp52.onion`

+For version 3 addresses the usage is:
+`python3 rsa2onion.py -v3 /path/to/private_key.pem`

 ## Installation
 Firstly, install Python 3 and python3-pip.
 Then git clone this repo and `cd` to it:

 `git clone https://github.com/qbitroot/rsa2onion && cd rsa2onion`

-And install requiremenets from file:
+And install requirements from file:

-`sudo pip3 install -r requirements.txt`
+`sudo pip install -r requirements.txt`

 ## How it works